 Date: 16th May 2016

-My ninth stadium of 2016 was on Monday 16th May at Parken in Indre Osterbro, Copenhagen, Denmark.
-The match was FC Copenhagen vs. FC Nordsjælland in the Danish Superliga.
+My ninth new ground of 2016 was on Monday 16th May at Parken in Indre Østerbro, Copenhagen, Denmark.
+The match was Copenhagen vs. Nordsjælland in the Danish Superliga.

 The other two-tier stand is behind the goal at the southern end of the stadium.
 The lower tier is given over to the more vocal home support with a minimum age limit of 15.
 The northern end of the ground is the only single-tier one at Parken.
 Above the single tier of seating are several glass floors of offices and hospitality areas which means the stand is of roughly the same height to the other three.
 All four stands are separate in so far as none of the four corners are filled in with seating.
 This ensures the venue retains a compact feel.
 These corners hold a variety of facilities - the north-east corner containing offices and a restaurant, the north-west corner having a cafe and the club shop, the south-west including a gym and the south-east housing a fan club.